Everyone must stay at home to help stop the spread of coronavirus.

 There is no longer a need to hand in the travel questionnaire in advance of booking an appointment, this form can be filled in and brought to your appointment on the day.

-We have limited appointments in the system for travel vaccinations and you are advised to book well in advance of travelling (6 weeks or more) in order to ensure vaccinations are effective for the time of travelling.
+We have limited appointments in the system for travel vaccinations and you are advised to attend your appointment, well in advance of travelling (6 weeks or more) in order to ensure vaccinations are effective for the time of travelling.

 If there are no appointments available for travel vaccinations in the time frame you require, you have the option to book an appointment with a local private travel clinic.
-Please refer to the document below for information on private travel clinics.
+Please click here to see the documents regarding travel.

 Information about countries and vaccinations required can be found on the links below: